• Skip to primary navigation

 • I used Tilda Basmati rice in this recipe (affiliate link).
 This is a good quality long grain white rice and I find that it cooks perfectly in the instant pot.
 Of course, you can use your favorite brand of rice if that's what you are used to.

 • The ratio of rice to liquid (in this case, chicken broth) is important to know.
 For one cup of rice, one and a quarter cups liquid (1: 1.25) work perfectly.
-As you increase the quantity of rice, also increase the liquid proportionately and you'll be fine.

 • The egg and breadcrumbs bind the chicken meat and make sure the balls don't break at any point in the cooking process.
 If for some reason you do not have completely dry meat, you can also add a little roasted chickpea flour to it.
 Chickpea flour will absorb most of the water and make it easier to shape the meat into balls.